SherineAwad/bitbybit/_build/_sources/lncRNA.rst.txt

 =============================================

-Here we will use lncScore, check
+Here we will use lncScore, check :doc:`installation` for installation tips.

 We use MyTranscripts.fa which contains our transcript in fasta format ::